mvab/epigraphdb-breast-cancer/R/01_MR_related/MR codebase summary.md

 1. `mr_epigraphdb_query.R` - MR-EvE data collection for all MR outcomes:

-	The approach: get all MR relationship for all BC outcomes, calualate CIs, keep only those exposure for which the effect CIs don't overlap the null, regardless of p-val. _(We get about 35 relationships where pval >0.05, but most of there are random traits and won't make it to the final analysis anyway)._
+	The approach: get all MR relationships for all BC outcomes, calculate CIs, keep only those exposures for which the effect CIs don't overlap the null, regardless of the p-value. _(We get about 35 relationships where pval >0.05, but most of there are random traits and won't make it to the final analysis anyway)._

 	Re-extract data for only those exposures from all BC outcomes.